Porsche Boxster Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Porsche Boxster
+A guide to repairs, service, and maintenance costs for your Porsche Boxster

 Smoke, oil consumption, and fuel trim issues with various fault codes can be traced to an internal leak at the oil separator.

 The power windows not lowering when the Cabriolet top latch and/or door handle is operated or lowering unexpectedly while driving can be caused by a failing Cabriolet top or door handle micro switch.
 Diagnoses will be required to determine which switch is at fault and will require replacement.

 If the vehicle cannot return to run position after start or if the interior fan is not getting power, it may be the electrical portion of the ignition switch has become erratic or has failed.
 The entire switch assembly should be replaced.

 Porsche Boxster QuestionsUnderneath seat unplugged (1 answer)

 Alarm not working and back trunk jammed shut

 Is this due to the right rear caliper not functioning properly

 Porsche Boxster RecallsHood Latch Fails To Secure Hood

 The hood upper lock may not properly secure the hood due to a manufacturing issue.
 As a result the hood could suddenly open while driving, blocking the driver's vision and increasing the risk of a crash.
 Dealers will replace the lock on the front hood free of charge to resolve the concern.